samiii3311/CrushWalk-from-CrowdWalk/README.md

 # Notes

-* This repository is still being built
+*Work in Progress: This repository is actively under development as of September 4th 2026.

-* This Readme and the code in the repository was written with the help of AI
+*AI Assistance: Portions of the code and documentation in this repository were developed with AI assistance.